maftouni/Corona_CT_Classification/README.md

 The training data is saved in data/training.
 If you want to use your own data, just replace everything in data/training.
 It contains two folders where one is COVID images, and another Non-Covid images.
 The test data should be put in data/test.

+The performance might be a little different due to different performance of a certain seed on different devices.

 ```python
 data_prep.py
 ```